The Bankrate promise

-Savings bonds are among the safest investment types, as safe as any government-backed type of investment such as high-yield savings accounts.
+Savings bonds are among the safest investment types, as safe as any government-backed type of investment such as online high-yield savings accounts.
 Some factors to consider before investing in a savings bond include the bonds’ one year minimum for holding the funds and the interest rate offered — rates on different series can vary markedly.

 Those considering savings bonds but searching for higher interest rates and more varied options may also want to consider certificates of deposit, another savings vehicle offered by many federally backed banks and credit unions.
 Bankrate’s list of the best CDs compiles the highest CD rates available and is a good place to compare options.

 – Staff writer James Royal contributed to a previous version of this article.